ansible/ansible/docsite/rst/community.rst

 and takes contributions through
 `github pull requests <https://help.github.com/articles/using-pull-requests>`_.

 It is usually a good idea to join the ansible-devel list to discuss any large features prior to submission, and this especially helps in avoiding duplicate work or efforts where we decide, upon seeing a pull request for the first time, that revisions are needed.
-(This is not usually needed for module development)
+(This is not usually needed for module development, but can be nice for large changes).

 Note that we do keep Ansible to a particular aesthetic, so if you are unclear about whether a feature is a good fit or not, having the discussion on the development list is often a lot easier than having